gradle/gradle/design-docs/build-initialisation.md

 * The output `gradle` or `gradle help` in a directory with no Gradle files and a `pom.xml` includes a message informing the user that they can convert their POM by running `gradle setupBuild`.
 * The `* Try ...` error message from `gradle someTask` in an empty directory includes a similar message to the help output.

-# Story: Create a Java library project from scratch

-This story adds the ability to create a Java library project by running `gradle setupBuild` in an empty directory:

-* Add a `--type` command-line option to `setupBuild`.
-* When `type` is `java-library` then:
-    * Ignore any existing POM.
-    * Generate a `build.gradle` that applies the Java plugin, adds `mavenCentral()` and the dependencies to allow testing with JUnit.
-    * Create the appropriate source directories, if they do not exist.
-    * Possibly add a sample class and a unit test, if there are no existing source or test files.
-* When `type` is not specified then:
-    * Convert a POM, if present.

-## User interaction

-From the command-line:

-1. User downloads and installs a Gradle distribution.
-2. User runs `gradle setupBuild --type java-library` from an empty directory.
-3. User modifies generated build scripts and source, as appropriate.

 # Story: User updates wrapper to use the most recent nightly, release candidate or release